JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 A working definition of a dependency is that a plugin project cannot be run without the module present in an IntelliJ Platform-based product.
 Declaring a dependency on a module also expresses a plugin's compatibility with a product in that the IntelliJ Platform determines whether a product contains the correct modules to support a plugin before loading it.

-[Part I](plugin_dependencies.md) of this document describes the syntax for declaring plugin dependencies and optional plugin dependencies.
+[](plugin_dependencies.md) describes the syntax for declaring plugin dependencies and optional plugin dependencies.
-Part II of this document (below) describes the IntelliJ Platform modules' functionality to aid in determining the dependencies of a plugin.
+This document describes the IntelliJ Platform modules' functionality to aid in determining the dependencies of a plugin.

 The way dependency declarations are handled by the Intellij Platform is determined by the contents of the <path>[plugin.xml](plugin_configuration_file.md)</path> file:
 * If a plugin does not declare any dependencies in its <path>plugin.xml</path> file, or if it declares dependencies only on other plugins but not modules, it's assumed to be a legacy plugin and is loaded only in IntelliJ IDEA.